Articles > Business > What is an office manager?

 • Work with government officials to schedule and organize meetings

-If you’re interested in working for the government and have administrative skills, this may be a good role to consider.
+For those with administrative skills who are interested in working for the government, this may be a role to consider.

 Small and medium-size businesses

-Even smaller companies, like startups, benefit from employing an office manager.
+Even smaller companies, like startups, benefit from employing somone to manage the office.
 Those in an office management position within a smaller company can expect to have several daily tasks, such as:

 • Greeting customers or guests (depending on the company)